andrei-mikhailovskii/AndreiMikhailovskiiMobile/README.md

-After running Appium Server GUI and connecting the emulator:
+Before running tests, set the following environment variables:
+EPAM_NAME_SURNAME (name and surname in your EPAM account in the following format: "name_surname") MOBITRU_TOKEN (your Mobitry token)

-To run the test for the Native app, run the following Maven command: mvn clean test -P native To run the test for the Web app, run the following Maven command: mvn clean test
+To run the test for the Android Web app, run the following Maven command: mvn clean test -P androidweb To run the test for the iOS Web app, run the following Maven command: mvn clean test -P iosweb To run the test for the Native app, run the following Maven command: mvn clean test -P native

 For the Native app, before the test run, set the following environmental values:
 "email"